Canticles of the Prophet Zachariah:

 “Ben said he hadn’t been to a dance club aside from Desirée’s Euphonia, and that sealed the deal.
 I wanted to give him something new.
 Something good.
 A joyful memory, so Ben can see that life after death is more than just pain and struggle and loss.
 Ben has carried me through the darkness these past few weeks, listeners.
 I need to do the same for him.

 “We said our goodbyes and drove under Cedric’s Obfuscation to the Crossroads Tavern, where Cedric and Comet excused themselves to the quieter Irish bar next door.
 The rest of us: Ben, Rose, Asa, and myself got in line for the Tavern.
-Rose and Asa got in easily, but the bouncer gave Ben and I the stink eye.
+Rose and Asa got in easily, but the bouncer gave Ben and me the stink eye.
 Apparently, band t-shirts and jeans jackets aren’t going to be the fashion in 1995.
 Fortunately, Rose convinced him to let us in.
 She didn’t use her powers, as far as I could see.
 Just a case of a strong man listening to a very tall and attractive lady tell him what to do.

 “Back at the ranch, Gwen summoned Walter.
 Or Wally, as everyone had called him.
 Much, much later, Gwen told us what she learned.
 George had approached Wally on the street and told him to wear a necklace.
 Wally knew it was strange, but at the time it seemed the most rational thing in the world to obey.
 George then cut Wally’s neck and then blew mist into his face.
 Wally followed George to a fancy apartment in Downtown Manassas.
 There, Wally had stood against the wall for days, unable to move or speak.
 He hadn’t been given anything to eat and he’d…George made him stand in his own waste for days.